Medical emergencies always take us by surprise. It is always better to be safe than sorry, and it is no different when it comes to medical insurance.

 The best part is that it is over and above the deductions claimed under Section 80C.

-Deduction for medical insurance premiums and medical expenses for senior citizens is allowed to the Individual or HUF category of taxpayers only.
+Medical insurance premiums paid for self and family and medical expenses incurred for senior citizens is allowed to the Individual or HUF category of taxpayers only.

 Any other entity cannot claim this deduction.
 For example, a company or a firm cannot claim a deduction under this section.

-An individual or HUF can claim deduction under Section 80D for the payments mentioned below:
+An individual or HUF can claim a deduction under Section 80D for the payments mentioned below:

-The deduction allowed under Section 80Dm is Rs 25,000 in a financial year.
+The deduction allowed under Section 80D is Rs 25,000 in a financial year.
 In the case of senior citizens, the deduction limit allowed is Rs 50,000.

 The table below captures the amount of deduction available to an individual taxpayer under various scenarios: